gene-git/wg-client/README.rst

 * (*--fix-dns-auto-start*)

-  Auto fix of resolv.conf
+  Auto fix of resolv.conf.

+  Please note that this is *always* run by the GUI program.
+This option is only relevant when not using the GUI.

-  Network refresh happens after sleep/resume (e.g. laptop lid close/open) or when a DHCP lease expires.
-If VPN is up and running when this occurs the /etc/resolv.conf file can be reset and then DNS will no longer use the vpn DNS.
-Earlier versions of wg-client offered a manual fix available by clicking the *VPN Start* button again or by using wg-client on command line.
+  Network refresh happens after sleep/resume (e.g. laptop lid close/open) or when a DHCP lease expires or when changing network locations (such as moving from hotel to starbucks).

+  If VPN is running when this occurs the /etc/resolv.conf file can be reset and then DNS will no longer use the vpn DNS.

+  (While older versions of wg-client provided a manual fix available by clicking the *VPN Start* button again or by using wg-client on command line, current versions monitor and fix resolv.conf automatically)

+  **N.B.** We must coordinate with wireguard config treatment of /etc/resolv.conf when it is started and stopped.

+  There are 3 relevant files :

+  - /etc/resolv.conf

+    When wireguard is not running it the usual one.
+When wireguard is running it is the one installed by wireguard PostUp configuration so that DNS requests use the vpn tunnel.

+  - /etc/resolv.conf.wg

+    When wireguard starts, PostUp must save a copy of the resolv.conf to be used while wireguard is running.

+ - /etc/resolv.conf.saved

+    This is a copy of the usual resolv.conf to be used when wireguard is not running.

+  **wireguard responsibility**

-  When wg-client starts the vpn, it saves the current */etc/resolv.conf* and installs one that uses the vpn tunnel and this is what gets broken on resume.
+  When wg-client starts wireguard, wireguard itself must save the current */etc/resolv.conf* and install one that uses the vpn tunnel.

+  We expect wireguard PostUp and PostDown scripts configured to do the following:

+   - save existing /etc/resolv.conf as /etc/resolv.conf.saved
+   - install wireguard /etc/resolv.conf and also save into /etc/resolv.conf.wg

+  This is what *wg-tool* does in the default configuration.

+  With that in mind *wg-client*
+  will monitor /etc/resolv.conf while wireguard is running, and if it changes (typically network tools can do this when DHCP renews or if changing networks etc.), then the monitor daemon copes that new resolv.conf into resolv.conf.saved.
+This resolv.conf is what is needed when wireguard is not running.
+When wireguard is stopped, it's PostDown script will restore /etc/resolv.conf from the saved version.
+So it's important to keep that saved version current so networking works normally after wireguard is stopped.

+  Similarly, when /etc/resolv.conf is replaced by networking tools, it is the wrong one to use for wireguard - so monitor copies /etc/resolv.conf.wg into /etc/resolv.conf to ensure the correct resolv.conf is used while wireguard is running.

+  **wg-client responsibility**

+  With that all said, this is what the dns auto fix tool is responsible for while wireguard is running:

+   - if /etc/resolv.conf changes - save it to /etc/resolv.conf.saved
+   - restore /etc/resolv.conf from /etc/resolv.conf.wg

   This is now done automatically using a daemon which can be started/stopped from command line using  the new options *--fix-dns-auto-start* and *--fix-dns-auto-stop*